 Bob assists with the management and administration of LOTCIP projects and transportation planning studies for WestCOG.
 He has 15 years of experience as a town engineer for the towns of Hamden, Milford, and Bloomfield, and previously worked for several engineering consulting firms designing highway, railroad, and bridge projects.
 Bob has a B.S. in Civil Engineering from the University of Connecticut and a M.S. in Environmental Engineering from the University of New Haven.

-Liz manages regional services and communications for WestCOG.
-Prior to joining WestCOG, she worked at the Central CT Regional Planning Agency, completing projects in food access/ security, hazard resiliency, and educational opportunity.
+Liz works on economic and community development, as well as online content for WestCOG.
+Prior to joining WestCOG, she worked at the Central Connecticut Regional Planning Agency, completing projects in food access and security, hazard resiliency, and educational opportunity.
 She also managed an award-winning Main Street Program in St. Helens, OR, and worked as an Assistant Planner for the Village of Port Chester, NY.
 Liz graduated from Smith College with a B.A. in Environmental Science & Policy.
+She also has a Graduate Certificate in GIS from the University of Connecticut.

 Kristin Hadjastylianos – Associate Planner